Print Address on Envelopes

 How to print envelopes at home, including how to print envelopes in Google Docs and Google Sheets.

-This can be a file from your Google Drive, Shared Drives or any other file you have access to.
+This can be a file from Google Drive, Shared Drives, or any other file you have access to.

-You can import your Google Contacts into a Google Sheet by following the steps in this article.
+You can import Google Contacts into a Google Sheet by following the steps in this article.

-From the Sheet drop-down, select the tab in your Google Sheet containing the data that you want to mail merge envelopes from.
+From the Sheet drop-down menu, select the tab in the Google Sheet containing the data that you want to mail merge envelopes from.

-To be able to mail merge envelopes, you need to have at least one row of data under your column names.
+To be able to mail merge envelopes, you need to have at least one row of data under the column names.

-Click the Label / Envelope field to display a list of envelope templates in Google Docs.
+Click on the Label / Envelope field to display a list of envelope templates in Google Docs.

-Select an envelope template in Google Docs from the list and click Apply.
+Select an envelope template in Google Docs from the list and click on Apply.

 You can search by envelope type, size, description and more.